-All emotions result from thoughts that cross our mind whether we’re conscious of them or not.
-Positive events trigger positive thoughts that create positive emotions, negative events trigger negative thoughts that create negative emotions.
+Emotions arise from thoughts or interpretations that cross our mind whether we’re conscious of them or not.
+Positive events trigger positive thoughts leading to positive emotions and negative events trigger negative thoughts leading to negative emotions.

-But first, an important point about positive and negative thinking.
-In truth, there is no positive and negative thinking.
-We label thoughts that seem to benefit us as positive and those that feel bad as negative.
+Before I move on, an important point about positive and negative thinking: In truth, there’s no positive and negative thinking.
+We just label thoughts that feel good as positive and those that feel bad as negative.
 At the end of the day, they’re all just thoughts.

-It can’t be denied that in some situations negative thinking can be beneficial because it helps you to be prepared for things.
+It can’t be denied that in some situations negative thinking can be beneficial.
+It helps you prepare and see all aspects of a situation.

-I believe the major problem with negative thinking is the negative attitude of people toward negative thinking.
+The major problem with negative thinking is this negative attitude of people toward negative thinking.
 The mind makes us think negatively for a reason and cursing its mode of operation instead of eliminating that reason is an exercise in futility.

 Mechanics of the negative mind

 When we experience a negative event, our mind starts projecting this event into the future.
 It makes us think of the future negative scenarios and consequences.
-A single small negative event makes you think about the big problems that this event could cause you in the future.
+A single small negative event makes you think about the big problems that this event could lead to in the future.

-If I don’t get a good job, I won’t become financially independent
+If I don’t get a good job, I won’t be financially independent.

-The way to end this kind of negative thinking is to become aware what your mind is doing and to realize that the future negative consequences that you are imagining are not very likely to happen and that there are other possibilities too.
+The way to end this kind of negative thinking is to become aware of what your mind is doing.
+Realize that the future negative consequences you’re imagining are not likely to happen and that there are other possibilities.

-Am I 100% sure my grades will be affected by this single failure?
+Am I 100% sure this single failure will affect my grades?
 What if I can compensate?

 What if I got a job in a company that didn’t give high priority to grades but to other skills?

 What if I changed my field after graduation?
-How are bad grades going to do me any harm then?
+How are poor grades going to do me any harm then?

 What if I decide to start my own business in the future?
 Will these grades matter then?

-Brutally rational, I must say.
-Another way to prevent the triggering of the negative thinking pattern when something negative happens is to always plan ahead while trying to accomplish something.
+Another way to prevent the triggering of negative thinking patterns when something negative happens is to plan ahead while trying to accomplish something.

-By planning ahead, you can visualize in your mind beforehand how things may pan out and that will give you an idea of the possible roadblocks that you might encounter.
+By planning ahead, you can visualize beforehand how things may pan out.
+This will give you an idea of the possible roadblocks you might encounter.

-Based on these roadblocks, you can then develop backup plans in case things don’t work out.
-This way you won’t become negative when things don’t go the way you wanted because you’ll have alternate plans ready.
+Based on these pre-meditated roadblocks, you can develop backup plans in case things don’t work out.
+This way, you won’t become negative when things don’t go the way you wanted because you’ll have alternate plans ready.
 Your mind has no reason to send you negative thoughts.

-Conversely, if you are always positive and believe that everything will go smoothly because the gods from Olympus have touched you on your head, then if things do get out of hand, your mind will go out of hand and you’ll curse the gods.
+If you’re always positive and believe that everything will go smoothly because the gods from Olympus have touched your head, when things get out of hand your mind will go out of hand.

 Even watching fit models on TV ads or highway billboards can trigger this type of negative thinking.

-In such cases, to avoid negative thinking you can either avoid going to the beach or seeing models or anything that reminds you of your problem (it could even be a mirror or a weighing scale!) or you can decide to solve your obesity problem.
+To avoid negative thinking in such cases, you can either avoid going to the beach or seeing models or anything that reminds you of your problem.
+Or you can decide to solve your obesity problem.

-We all know that the former is a bit impractical but if you choose the latter, that’ll make your weight-related negative attitudes and feelings disappear completely.
+We all know the former is impractical, but if you choose the latter, it’ll make your weight-related negative attitudes and feelings disappear for good.

-Same applies to any other issue that you might be having in any other life area.
+The same applies to any other issue you may be facing in other life areas.
 Our negative thinking revolves around our problems and when they are gone, negative thinking vanishes too.

-A negative event that happens to us also tends to intensify our negative emotions by projecting us into the past.
+When we experience a negative event, our minds intensify our negative emotions by projecting us into the past.

-Taking the same example as above, if you failed in a test then your mind will scan your past and recall all the events which are similar or at least made you feel the same way as this current event i.e. ‘you failing in something’.
+Continuing with the above example, if you failed in a test your mind will scan your past and recall all the events which are similar or, at least, which made you feel the same way as this current event i.e. ‘you failing in something’.

 The result will be that your bad emotions will increase in intensity.
 This happens because we humans have selective memories.

-Whenever something happens that triggers an emotion in us, we recall all the past events in which this same emotion got triggered.
-The result is that the emotion we experience now increases in intensity.
+When something happens that triggers an emotion in us, we recall all the past events in which this same emotion got triggered.
+The result is that the emotion we experience now is maintained or increases in intensity.

-This is commonly observed in couples who have been married for a long time.
-If the husband has a fight with her wife and she feels bad because of it, then she will recall all the past events in which he made her feel the same way.
+We commonly observe this in couples who’ve been together for a long time.
+If the husband has a fight with her wife and she feels bad because of it, she’ll recall all the past events in where he made her feel the same way.
 As a result, she’ll feel worse.

-Funny thing is, if the husband resolves the matter and does something nice for her, then she’ll recall all the past events in which he made her feel happy and she’ll become happier forgetting about her bad emotions or how her husband made her feel bad, until the next fight.
+Funny thing is, if the husband resolves the matter and does something nice for her, she’ll recall all the past events where he made her feel happy.
+As a result, she’ll become happier, forgetting about her bad emotions or how her husband made her feel bad, until the next fight.